tadfisher/pass-otp/README.md

         Display the key URI stored in pass-name.
 Optionally, put it on the clipboard, or display a QR code.

+    pass otp from-uri [--clip,-c] uri
+        Same as code, but takes a URI as argument instead of pass-name.

     pass otp validate uri
         Test if the given URI is a valid OTP key URI.